EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 The `SalesAmount2` measure is defined by: <br>
 `SalesAmount2 = SUMX(SalesOrderDetail, SalesOrderDetail[OrderQty] * SalesOrderDetail[UnitPrice] * (1 - SalesOrderDetail[UnitPriceDiscount]))`

 After selecting an option from the slicer the measure is re-evaluated.
 The re-evaluation occurs to account for the newly created filter context.
 The filter context creates a subset of the `SalesOrderDetail` table that matches the slicer selection.
-Then the row context evaluates the expression row-by-row for the filtered table and is summed. `SUMX()` is an example of an iterator function, see [Part 2 - Iterators](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} for details.
+Then the row context evaluates the expression row-by-row for the filtered table and is summed. `SUMX()` is an example of an iterator function, see [Power BI Iterators: Unleashing the Power of Iteration in Power BI Calculations](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} for details.
 The updated value is then displayed on the card visual.

 The table visual works in a similar fashion but, there are two filters applied.
 The table visual has an initial filter context of the product color.
 After the selection of `BK`, the table gets updated to visualize the intersection of the product color filter and the product type filter.